-On the middle of the main square in the old town (Altstadt), you’ll find the Golden Roof (Goldenes Dachl).
+In the middle of the main square in the old town (Altstadt), you’ll find the Golden Roof (Goldenes Dachl).
 It’s the most famous symbol of the city.

 As in most cities, the old town is most impressive.
-Especially the main square, where also the Golden Roof is located and it’s side alleys are covered by amazing buildings.
+Especially the main square, where also the Golden Roof is located and its side alleys are covered by amazing buildings.
 When we visited, it was raining, which generally didn’t allow us to enjoy the terraces around.
-However, if I’m honest, rain brings a lot of contrast to pictures, which is definitely a pro.
+However, if I’m honest, rain brings a lot of contrast to pictures, which is a pro.

 If you want to enjoy a view over Innsbruck, definitely climb the Stadtturm.
-If your only in the city for a short amount of time (24 hours or less), it also helps straight away with getting an overview of what the city looks like and how it is set up.
+If you are only in the city for a short amount of time (24 hours or less), it also helps straight away with getting an overview of what the city looks like and how it is set up.
 You have to climb 148 stairs to climb to the top and the entry fee is 4,50 euros.
 Enjoy the view!

-What’s better than discovering the local specialties at a food market?
+What’s better than discovering the local specialities at a food market?
 Being able to have a bit and a drink at the food market!
 I always love the concept of visiting a food market and having the opportunity to sit down with a glass of wine and watch all the shoppers go by.

-Another great activity from Innsbruck, is to take the funicular up to the Nordkette and explore the mountains.
+Another great activity from Innsbruck is to take the funicular up to the Nordkette and explore the mountains.
 The fact that Innsbruck is surrounded by mountains, is what makes the city this unique.
 We decided not to do this, as we just spend 7 days. in the mountains, but this can be a great addition to your city trip!
 The funicular leaves from the Nordkette Kongress and more detailed information can be found here.

-The 360° bar rewards with great views over Innsbruck, which you can enjoy sipping a cocktail.
+The 360° bar rewards great views over Innsbruck, which you can enjoy sipping a cocktail.
 It is located in a shopping passage, where – in the middle of the passage – you can take the elevator to the top floor.
 Next door, there is a connected – more fancy – restaurant called Lichtblick.

 I loved this place!
 Generally, after living in Berlin I like everything with a Berlin vibe to it (did I become a Friedrichshain girl?!).
-Well, this place a the place to go then.
+Well, this place is a place to go then.
 We were there quite early, but I’m sure this place will be packed at times.
 They served great cocktails (with rhubarb, yes!) and flammkuchen as a snack.
 Mjam.